 3. Proper temperature settings: Increase your thermostat by 5-8 degrees warmer than you’d like – this can help save a ton of money and energy and still maintain a comfortable temperature during the summer months.

 4. Reduce the amount of added heat: If possible, cook outside, or use non-heat methods.
-Summer in New Albany, IN And Surrounding Areas is a great time for grilling or enjoying salads for dinner.
+Summer in New Albany, IN and surrounding areas is a great time for grilling or enjoying salads for dinner.
 Avoid running the oven all day long or using heat-generating appliances.

 5. Use fans & curtains: There is still something to be said for creating natural shade and moving the cool air around your home.
 These steps can take a load off your cooling system while keeping you comfortable.